EPCCed/archer2-intro-ds-and-ml/section-1.02/README.md

 ## Step 1: Open a Jupyter notebook on ARCHER

-You should follow the instructions in the [Using Python section of the Archer Documentation](https://docs.archer2.ac.uk/user-guide/python/).
+You should follow the instructions in the [Using Jupyterlab section of the Archer Documentation](https://docs.archer2.ac.uk/user-guide/python/#using-jupyterlab-on-archer2).

 ## Step 2: Explore some basic data processing using Pandas